From 6 April 2025: SMP £187.18/week

 • Maternity Allowance Guide — govexplained.co.uk/money-and-benefits/maternity-allowance/

-This NHS Maternity Pay Calculator uses official GOV.UK methodology with confirmed 2025/26 rates: SMP £187.18/week, Lower Earnings Limit £125/week (from 6 April 2025).
-NHS OMP follows standard Agenda for Change terms (8 weeks full pay + 18 weeks half pay).
-Full pay is inclusive of SMP; half pay + SMP is capped at the full pay rate.
-Individual Trust policies may vary — verify with your HR department.
-All calculations follow GOV.UK guidance: do not round AWE figures.
-Sources: GOV.UK, NHS Scotland workforce.nhs.scot, maternitycalculator.co.uk, govexplained.co.uk.
+This NHS Maternity Pay Calculator uses official GOV.UK methodology with confirmed 2025/26 rates: SMP £187.18/week and Lower Earnings Limit £125/week from 6 April 2025.
+NHS Occupational Maternity Pay follows standard Agenda for Change terms of 8 weeks full pay plus 18 weeks half pay.
+Full pay is inclusive of SMP and half pay plus SMP is capped at the full pay rate.
+Individual Trust policies may vary, so verify final figures with your HR department.
+All calculations follow GOV.UK guidance and do not round AWE figures.